madhusudhanrao-ppm/oracle-ai-developer-hub/README.md

 - Observability: telemetry tables and /api/kb/diag* endpoints help track latency, token usage, and embedding health.
 - Select AI pattern: bring AI to governed data and roles (see RAG.md).
 Keep inference near the data with auditable access paths.

 Tip: need internal wiring and dependencies?
-See the Backend Services Guide for a full dependency map and diagnostics: SERVICES_GUIDE.md
+See the Backend Services Guide for a full dependency map and diagnostics: [SERVICES_GUIDE.md](guides/SERVICES_GUIDE.md)

 ## Features

-- Chat and summarization with multiple vendors/models.
+- Chat and summarization with multiple vendors/models and vendor-aware parameters.
-- RAG over your PDFs (upload → index → ask).
+- RAG over your PDFs (upload → index → ask) with citations and fallback handling.
-- Telemetry and audit trails for model calls.
+- Telemetry and audit trails for model calls (interactions table).
-- Long‑term memory and key/value memory per conversation.
+- Long‑term memory (rolling summaries) and key/value memory per conversation.
-- Liquibase‑managed schema for a reliable data layer.
+- Liquibase‑managed schema for a reliable data layer with safe evolution.

 ## Local quickstart